mohamadsalehizadeh/SPWM_Singlephase_Inverter/README.md

 // single-phase inverter using unipolar SPWM based on the VFD method to drive single-phase induction motor

-// frequency is defined by pressure sensor
+// in this code, frequency is defined by potentiometer